 Ancient history is the logical place to begin your study of the history of the world.

-You might like to follow our History Makers – Creation To Christ curriculum.This history guide will take you through ancient history and the Bible You will learn about the first men, Babylonians, Egyptians, Jews, Greeks and Roman.
+Choose a history guide that will take you through ancient history and the Bible Learn about the first men, Babylonians, Egyptians, Jews, Greeks and Roman.
 You can read through the Bible as your main source of literature and add some historical fiction and creation science materials.
-It’s free and it has Lego PowerPoint slides to go with it.

 Add Some Historical Fiction